paulgp/gpss_replication/README.md

 	* data generously provided by Borusyak, Hull and Jaravel (2019),
 	* and data generously provided by  Adao, Kolesar and Morales (2019).

-* The Card immigration analysis (CARD) is replicated using replication code provided by David Card from Card (2009) and data from IPUMS
+* The Card immigration analysis (CARD) is replicated using replication code provided by David Card from Card (2009) and data from ICPSR

 # Code process